-In July 2022, 21 children were identified on the school SEND list.
-This covers a range of primary needs and represented 7% of the school population.
-4 pupils on the SEND register had EHCPs.
-These figures were below the national average, which recorded the number of pupils SEND with an EHC Plan was 24% (4% total population).
-In addition to this, three pupils are in the process of applying for an EHC Plan.
-Comparative national and local figures for First Schools are not currently available and this data is based on all schools including specialist provision.
-Numbers of children on the SEND list have increased this year.
+In July 2023, 31 children were identified on the school SEND list, with one pupil in year 4 added late in July 2023, ahead of transition to middle school.
+This covers a range of primary needs and represented 10.3% of the school population.
+4 pupils on the SEND register had EHCPs, with 1 pupil's new EHCP being finalised in late July, taking this figure up to 5 for September 2023.
+These figures were below the national average, which recorded the number of pupils with SEND and an EHC Plan has risen by 9% (to 33%) since July 2022 (4.3% total population).
+This year was the first year that data was collected for gender, with national data showing 71.8% of children with an EHCP are male.
+This is an accurate reflection of our school cohort, where 100% pupils with an EHCP are male. national and local figures for First Schools are not currently available and this data is based on all schools including specialist provision.

+Numbers of children on the SEND list have increased again this year.
 Those children on the list represent a complex array of needs and are supported by a large range of external professionals.
-Cognition and Learning and Communication and Interaction are the main primary areas of need for SEND pupils at South Gosforth.
-There are also a number of children being monitored carefully and interventions being put into place by the SENDCos and school staff due to their learning difficulties and Social, Emotional and Mental Health (SEMH) needs.
+Communication and Interaction remains the main primary area of need for SEND pupils at South Gosforth, with all but one of our pupils with an EHCP having Communication and Interaction identified as their primary area of need.
+Cognition and Learning is our second primary area of need, however 6 of the 11 pupils with this as their primary area were in year 4 and therefore transitioning to middle school.
+In addition to this, a number of pupils remain on the monitoring list, where interventions and class observations from the SENDCo identify their level of need, before considering further steps.
+Monitoring and review takes place continually throughout the school year.